glushchenko/fsnotes/Resources/Welcome.bundle/5.textbundle/text.markdown

 ## 5. Sidebar

-`control + cmd + shift + b` - for hide/show projects and tags sidebar.
+To toggle projects and tags sidebar press `control + cmd + shift + b`

 You can select and filter unlimited projects and tags.

-### Each subfolder is you project
+### Each subfolder is a project

-You can make unlimited folders inside your storage.
+Make unlimited folders inside your storage.
 Right click on root folder and click "New folder" `cmd + shift + n`.

 Each project has its own settings, right click on the project - "Show view options" `cmd + shift + ,`.